 “We have an obligation – not only to our patients but also to our hospitals throughout the community – to reduce the burden of cancer,” says Stanley Marks, MD, chairman and chief medical officer of UPMC Hillman Cancer Center.

-“This expansion will help us do that by improving patient access to clinical trials, oncology specialists, and other vital services and resources.
+“This expansion helped us do that by improving patient access to clinical trials, oncology specialists, and other vital services and resources.
 That, in turn, will translate to better cancer care and better outcomes.”

 In the Neighborhood

 Prior to the expansion, space constraints meant that many cancer patients in the Cranberry area had to travel farther to UPMC Hillman Cancer Center at UPMC Passavant–McCandless for appointments and treatments.
 Patients also had to travel there for clinical trials.